-In 1992, I discovered that over one-third of the local pelican population in the Richmond River at Ballina was hooked, entangled, crippled and suffering infection.
+In 1992, I discovered that over one-third of the local pelican population in the mouth of the Richmond River at Ballina was hooked, entangled, crippled and suffering infection.
 Most of them could still fly.
 The challenge was to figure out how to capture them in order to alleviate their suffering.